crosenberry/adversarial-isolation/README.md

 ## Heuristics
-Three heuristics will be used to design the game.
+Two heuristics will be used to design the game.

 ### Heuristic 1:
 ### Heuristic 2:
-### Heuristic 3: